rafabene/rafabene.github.io/_posts/2016-02-03-see-you-devconfcz-2016.md

 ![](/images/ms-linux.jpg)

-The destination (no matter if it's in the cloud, in the developer's machine, or on-premises) of all these containers or code (through S2I - source to image) is the [Openshift v3](https://www.openshift.org/).
+The destination (no matter if it's in the cloud, in the developer's machine, or on-premises) of all these containers or code (through S2I - source to image) is the [OpenShift v3](https://www.openshift.org/).
 There are [several talks](https://devconfcz2016.sched.org/overview/type/OpenShift) for people and IT organizations that wants to provision and scale their container-based application.

 ![](https://blog.openshift.com/wp-content/uploads/Community-Slide.png)